 If you fit into one of these occupational classifications, you’ll pay an adjusted premium based on your occupation’s high risk of death.

 Risk Factors Affecting Your Life Insurance Premium

-The main differences between whole life insurance and term life is:
+The main differences between whole life insurance and term life are:

-- Whole life is permanent.
+- The whole life is permanent.
 Once you sign up for a policy, it provides lifetime coverage except for non-payment of a premium.

-- Whole life can include a cash value accumulation.
+- A whole life can include a cash value accumulation.
 Part of your premium can go into the cash value of your policy.
 The cash value also earns interest, which further increases the balance.
 You can take loans against that cash value.